A1-B1-ui/modern-contact-page/README.md

 - CSS
 - JavaScript

-  “Thanks for visiting this project!” or “Built with ❤️ using HTML, CSS, and JS.”
+Thanks for visiting this project!” or “Built with ❤️ using HTML, CSS, and JS.”